tsmerda/ios-ar-collaboration/README.md

 ## Author
 Tomáš Šmerda

+## Prototype disclaimer

+This application is a prototype developed as part of a Diploma thesis at Mendel University within the Open Informatics program.
+It serves as a proof of concept to assess market viability and user engagement, and is not intended for commercial use.
+The app is designed to demonstrate the potential for further development and integration into the metaverse, focusing on collaborative augmented reality experiences.

 ## Description
 Discover a cutting-edge iOS app for collaborative augmented reality experiences.
 Share and manipulate scenes in real-time, leveraging ARKit, RealityKit, and MultipeerConnectivity.
 Experience the future of AR with seamless usability and potential for further development in the metaverse.